frontity/api-reference/docs-api/frontity-plugins/embedded-mode.md

 Therefore, if required, it's possible to change the directory or URL where your static assets are stored **at build time**.
 To do this you can use the [`--public-path` option](https://api.frontity.org/frontity-cli/build-commands/build#the-public-path-option) of the `npx frontity build` command.

-The URL (or path) of the static assets will differ depending on the sceneario in which you're using this Embedded Mode plugin.
+The URL (or path) of the static assets will differ depending on the scenario in which you're using this Embedded Mode plugin.

 #### Frontity in the same WordPress server